 Here’s What You Need to Know About Jitterbug Phones

-Staying connected is something that’s important to people no matter what age.
-Fortunately, Jitterbug flip phones and smartphones are built with the idea in mind of providing cell phone service to an under-served senior population.
+Jitterbug flip phones and smartphones are built with the goal of providing cell phone service to an under-served senior population.

 They’re easy to use, easy to see thanks to big display screens and easy to understand.
 In fact, money expert Clark Howard believes Jitterbug has really identified a sweet spot in the market.